Copyright 2017 Martyn Shaw

 Martyn Shaw studied at Chetham’s School of Music before accepting a place at the Trevor Wye Studio, funded by a Graucob Award.
 He continued his studies at the Guildhall School of Music and Drama, and was subsequently awarded a double entrance scholarship by the Royal Academy of Music, where he completed the Masters programme.
 Martyn studied with Edward Beckett, Sam Coles, Michael Cox, Kate Hill, Paul Edmund-Davies, Averil Williams and Trevor Wye, and Baroque and Classical flutes with Lisa Beznosiuk, Rachel Brown and Stephen Preston.

-Martyn is a Senior Lecturer at Leeds College of Music, Assistant to the Head of Woodwind at Chetham’s School of Music and an External Examiner at the University of Huddersfield.
-He is also a fellow of the Higher Education Academy.
+Martyn is a Senior Lecturer at Leeds College of Music and teaches flute, Baroque flute and Historical Performance at Chetham’s School of Music, Manchester.
+He is an Artistic and Quality Assessor for Arts Council England, and a Fellow of the Higher Education Academy.

-As a performer Martyn has worked with several leading ensembles including English Touring Opera, Orchestra of the Age of Enlightenment, London Handel Orchestra, Armonico Consort, English Scholars, the Eighteenth Century Concert Orchestra and Welsh Baroque.
+As a performer Martyn has worked with several leading ensembles including English Touring Opera, Orchestra of the Age of Enlightenment, London Handel Orchestra, Ex Cathedra, Armonico Consort, English Scholars, the Eighteenth Century Concert Orchestra and Welsh Baroque.
 He was a founding member of Consort 1700 with whom he performed in the Leeds International Concert Season, the Ripon International Concert Season and at the Bridgewater Hall, Manchester.
 Martyn has recorded his own edition of Hummel’s D major flute sonata on an original ‘Nicholson’s “Improved” Flute’ (c.1839) and Collard & Collard Piano (c.1848).
-He recently completed a recording of unpublished nineteenth-century English flute works with the pianist Jonathan Gooing.
+His latest recording 'The Nicholsonian Effect' was released in 2016 on the Omnibus Classics label, featuring works from Nineteenth-Century England with the pianist Jonathan Gooing.